Pflanzmann/FlowTester/README.md

 # FlowTester

-A Kotlin DSL to help testing flows.
+A Kotlin DSL to help test flows.

-This is a example of a scenario to test a flow
+This is an example of a scenario to test a flow.
 ```kotlin
 @Test
 fun flowTest() = runBlocking {